alexsjcho/smart-okr-react-redux-app/README.md

 <img src= "images/keyresults.png" width ="400" height="400">

-## 3. Autmoate Your Key Results via Tools
+## 3. Automate Your Key Results via Tools

 Attach a Key Result with a software tool you would use to accomplish that goal and automate your efforts